Beibit123/DjangoFinal/README.md

 This is the cafe app for django project.
-You can implemend this repository to your prject if want to have online order service with the routing and token authentication
+You can implement this repository to your project if want to have online order service with the routing and token authentication
 Repository contains:
 1. Models
 2. Model managers